Vyral/nate-martinez-recruiting/_posts/2020-02-11-real-estate-lessons-from-the-utah-jazzs-mark-eaton.md

 <ul>
 <li><strong>Know your job.</strong> Study scripts, do your roleplays, etc. Day in and day out, do whatever you must to master the craft.&nbsp;</li>

-<li><strong>Do as you’re asked.</strong> There’s a lot of noise out from supposed gurus telling you how to excel in this industry, but focus only on what clients are asking you to do for them.&nbsp;</li>
+<li><strong>Do as you’re asked.</strong> There’s a lot of noise from supposed gurus telling you how to excel in this industry, but focus only on what clients are asking you to do for them.&nbsp;</li>

 <li><strong>Make people around you look good.</strong> Be positive.
 If you’re cross-selling with someone, don’t drag them down or be dragged down to their level.
 Don’t blame anybody, either.&nbsp;</li>